 At the time of application, an applicant must:

-- be a citizen of the United States OR have been admitted to the United States as a lawful permanent resident and must have maintained, and be expected to maintain, legal status as a lawful permanent resident
+- be a citizen of the United States OR you must have been admitted to the United States as a lawful permanent resident, and must have maintained, and be expected to maintain, such legal status

-- be at least 18 but not yet 24 years of age by October 1 in the year of application (This year, born after October 1, 1994 and on or before October 1, 2000)
+- have reached your 19th and not have passed your 25th birthday on October 1 in the year of admission to Oxford (This year, born after 30 September 1994 and on or before 1 October 2000)

 Applicants applying for endorsement must submit the following materials to ODS:

 - Personal information form

 - Personal statement (1,000 words.
 Must be wholly your own work – no help is permitted!)

 - All relevant transcripts